mako-framework/docs/08_learn_more/00_time_and_date_handling.md

 --------------------------------------------------------

-The Mako `Chrono` library offers a set of abstractions for common time-related operations.
+The chrono library offers a set of abstractions for common time-related operations.
 It provides enhanced date/time classes, clock abstractions for accessing the current time, and sleeper abstractions for delaying execution, making time-based code easier to work with and test.

 --------------------------------------------------------